Rotterdam Restaurants and Cafés

 For outdoor eating at a rockbottom price, try one of the Doner Kebab take-outs that have outdoor tables where you can eat Turkish fast food or local spinoffs such as kapsalon (French fries beneath layers of kebab meat and melted cheese).

-In the downtown shopping district, two Bram Ladage snack bars--one on Binnenwegplein, the other on Hoogstraat--serve patat, hot dogs, and other grab-and-eat items.
-Warning: The Hoogstraat branch of Bram Ladage is next to a canal, so be ready to share a few of your French fries with panhandling seagulls.
+In the downtown shopping district, Bram Ladage snack bars on Binnenwegplein and Hoogstraat serve French fries, hot dogs, and other grab-and-eat items.
+Warning: The Hoogstraat branch of Bram Ladage is next to a canal, so be ready to share a few of your fries with panhandling seagulls.

 Next page: Music, festivals